-BY virtue of an order issuing out of the Court of Common Pleas to me directed, I will exposed to public sale at the Exchange Hotel, in the Borough of Portage, Cambria county, on SATURDAY, APRIL 25TH, 1896, at one o'clock, P. M., the following real estate, tion shows a debt of about \$1,000, with No. 1 A certain lot of ground situate in the expected to see the debt of about \$1,900
+BY virtue of an order issuing out of the Court of Common Pleas to me directed, I will exposed to public sale at the Exchange Hotel, In the Borough of Portage, Cambria county, on SATURDAY, APRIL 25TH, 1896, Borough of Portage, Cambria county, fronting Sixty feet on North Railroad street and extend-ing back along Lee street Two Hundred feet to an alley, having thereon erected a expected to see the debt of about \$1,900

-Two-Story Frame
+Two-Story Frame Hotel Building

-Hotel Building favorable for increased mining at better 0x26 leet, with "L" is teet wide attached, a large prices in Ohio, Indiana and Illinois ought to show that they ought not to state of repair.
-No 2 Two lots of ground in Portage borough, be censured for failure.
-Condition Cambria county, fronting Sixty feet on Washington street and extending back same width Two Hundred feet to an aliey, having thereon erected a TVO STORY were against them.
-They had, they said, accomplished all that men could
+Sound feet, with "L" is feet wide attached, a large Stable and all necessary Outbuildings all in good state of repair.
+No 2 Two lots of ground in Portage borough, Cambris county, fronting Sixty fact on Wash-ington street and extending back same width Two Hundred teet to an aliey, having thereon erected a TVO STORY

-Portage township, Cambria county, fronting on Main Line of the Pennsyviania Railroad Com-pany, and bounded by line of borough of I or age on east; land of M chael F. Haulers (formerly) on nearly 100 lay and ministerial delegates. ceived Rev. Joseph Speers from Nassan,
+Portage township, Cambria county, fronting on Main Line of the Pennsyviania Kaifroad Com-pany, and bounded by line of borough of 1 ortage on east; land of M chael F. Hauers (formerly) on the south, containing